Freedom of movement

 It is possible for the asylum seeker to apply to the authorities to be allocated to a particular town or district, but such applications are only successful for compelling reasons (e.g. if a rare medical condition requires that an asylum seeker has to stay close to a particular hospital).[13]
 The allocation of the asylum seeker to a particular area is not a formal decision that can be legally challenged by the individual.

-- Asylum seekers from a country of origin with a protection rate lower than 20% until the BAMF has decided upon their applications.
-The Federal State’s government has published a list of 94 countries of origin which fall under this category.[30]
+As a rule,0% until the BAMF has decided upon their applications.
+The Federal State’s government has published a list of 94 countries of origin which fall under this category.[29]

 In both cases, the maximum period of stay is 24 months and minor children and their parents are exempt.[30]

-The Federal State of North Rhine-Westphalia extended the obligation to stay in initial reception centres to a maximum of 24 months for those whose application has been rejected as manifestly unfounded or inadmissible.
-Families and children are exempted from this regulation.[32]
-The latter will be applicable until 1 September 2024.
+The Federal State of North Rhine-Westphalia had extended the obligation to stay in initial reception centres to a maximum of 24 months for those whose application has been rejected as manifestly unfounded or inadmissible.
+Families and children are exempted from this regulation.[31]
+This provision expired on 1 September 2024, so since that date the general federal regulations on the length of stay in reception centres apply.

 Asylum seekers may leave the premises of the initial reception centres (regardless of whether they are called arrival centres, AnkER-centres or have a different denomination) at any time, subject to no curfew or obligation to stay overnight, but in many centres they have to report to security personnel at the door upon leaving and re-entering.
 In some AnkER centres such as Regensburg, monitoring of entry and exit is carried out through a bar code card scanned by asylum seekers at the door.[33]
 The same is true, for example, for initial reception centres in Brandenburg, like Eisenhüttenstadt and Doberlug-Kirchhain.
 According to house rules, asylum seekers at these facilities are allowed to leave the premises for a maximum of 48 hours only (not including weekends).
 In the event of prolonged unannounced absence from the initial reception facility, the person concerned can be deregistered and payment of benefits can be suspended.